 Our curriculum currently includes:

-If you have any questions about our curriculum or department, please contact the department chair, Steven Wong, at email@example.com
+If you have any questions about our curriculum or department, please contact the department chair, Beth Peng, at firstname.lastname@example.org.

 A rigorous college-prep course required by all 4-year colleges.
 Geometrical concepts are discovered by and taught to students through guided lessons.
 Topics covered include inductive and deductive reasoning, angles, polygons, congruent triangles, constructions, circles, right triangles, similarity, solids, logic, and introductory trigonometry.